What is Needle Play in a Fetish or BDSM context?

 The skin is the largest organ of the human body, it serves as a barrier to protect the body from the external environment, regulating body temperature, keeping the moisture, excreting waste via sweat and most importantly transmitting sensations to the brain through the nervous system.
 Skin also hosts a variety of microorganisms.

-Skin consists of three major layers:
+The skin consists of three major layers:

 · Dermis – supplies blood to the epidermis